thephpleague/container/configuration.md

 # Configuration

 As your project grows, so will your dependency map.
-At this point it may be worth abstracting your mappins in to a config file.
+At this point it may be worth abstracting your mappings in to a config file.
 You can store your mappings in an array, or any object implementing the `ArrayAccess` interface.

 > **Note:** When using an array, or other ArrayAccess object, the mappings **must** be under a key named `di`.